 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 There's more to points and miles than just using them for free flights and hotel nights.
-You also can redeem them for nights at vacation rental properties worldwide.
+You can also redeem them for nights at vacation rental properties worldwide.

 And there are lots of reasons why a vacation rental might be appealing.
 More space, a kitchen, privacy — plus, there's generally great value to be had by making these redemptions.
+Here's how to use points and miles for vacation home rentals.

 Page Contents

-Use Wyndham Points for Vacasa Stays
+Use Wyndham Points for Vacation Home Rentals

 Get a 10% discount with a Wyndham credit card